28 Dec 2017

 The Ogo has a patented active seat control system that uses core muscle strength to engage electronic and mechanical action to move the device.
 The Ogo is practical, robust and stylish.
 Ogo gives mobility-impaired people greater freedom, independence and options.

 Kevin and The Ogo won the 2016 New Zealand Innovators’ Award for design and engineering and, in 2015, the first model received the BCC (Building Clever Companies) Innovative grand prize of $10,000.

 Fraser Smith & Matt Yallop - FlashMate

-FlashMate is a touch-sensitive disposable detector which indicates when a cow is in heat and ready for breeding.
+FlashMate is a touch-sensitive detector that flashes red when a cow is in heat and ready for breeding.